 U.S. Department of Homeland Security (DHS), Federal Emergency Management Agency (FEMA)

 The 2018-2022 FEMA Strategic Plan creates a shared vision for reducing the risks posed by terrorism and sets an ambitious, yet achievable, path forward to unify and further professionalize emergency management across the country.
-The THSGP supports the goals of Building a Culture of Preparedness and of Readying the Nation for Catastrophic Disasters.
-We invite our stakeholders and partners to also adopt these priorities and join us in building a more prepared and resilient nation.
+HSGP supports the goals of Building a Culture of Preparedness and Readying the Nation for Catastrophic Disasters.
+We invite our stakeholders and partners to also adopt these priorities and join us in building a more prepared and resilient Nation, as preparedness is a shared responsibility and funding should support priorities that are most impactful and demonstrate the greatest return on investment.

-Finally, for FY 2021, DHS is focused on the criticality of information sharing and collaboration to building a national culture of preparedness and protecting against terrorism and other emerging threats to our national security.
+For FY 2021, DHS is focused on the criticality of information sharing and collaboration to building a national culture of preparedness and protecting against terrorism and other emerging threats to national security.

 Period of Performance: 36 months